 Tutorials & Books

-If your child is wanting to learn Python or you want an easy-to-understand way of learning yourself with your child then I would recommend purchasing Hello World 2nd Edition.
+If your child wants to learn Python or you want an easy-to-understand way of learning yourself, I would recommend purchasing Hello World 2nd Edition.
 Mainly written for version 2 it does highlight all the changes that Python 3 brings in comparison.

 - Tutorials Point